ch0t0n/selective_spraying_using_RL/README.md

 ### CoppeliaSim

 First, you will need to download and install the CoppeliaSim robotics simulator from [here](https://coppeliarobotics.com/).
-Once it is installed, open the `simulation\sim_envs\coppeliasim_scene_for_spraying.ttt` scene file in the simulator.
-Then follow the instructions given in the jupyter notebook: `simulation\new_env_sim.ipynb`.
+Once it is installed, open the `simulation\sim_envs\coppeliasim_scene_for_spraying_v3.ttt` scene file in the simulator.
+Then follow the instructions given in the jupyter notebook: `simulation\new_env_sim_v3.ipynb`.

 **IMPORTANT:** You will need to reopen the scene each time before running the simulation.
 Never save changes to the scene file when closing.